Dean Esteban Zunino attended the World Summit on Political Communication

 The debate on the impact of artificial intelligence on democracy and the production of knowledge took center stage at the World Summit on Political Communication, which brought together political leaders, consultants, communication specialists, and academics from various countries.

-In this context, Esteban Zunino, dean of the School of Communication, served on the event’s university panel, a forum designed to reflect on the current challenges facing the field, with a focus on academic research, technological innovation, and the strengthening of democratic systems.
+In this context, Esteban Zunino, dean of the School of Communication, served on the event’s university panel, a forum designed to reflect on the field’s current challenges, with a focus on academic research, technological innovation, and the strengthening of democratic systems.

 The panel from Uruguay also included Carolina Garzónfrom the University of Montevideo and Gerardo Iglesiasfrom the University of the Republic (UdelaR), and was moderated by Leandro Fagúndez, CEO of OGreat Comunicación & Marketing.